Eduard Heger: Minister of Finance, 2020–2021

-Prime Minister, 2021–
+Prime Minister (2021–2023)

-As a PM, Heger has won praise from his coalition partners for his diplomatic skills, which facilitated more constructive functioning of the government in comparison to the combative style to his predecessor Matovič.
+As prime minister, Heger has won praise from his coalition partners for his diplomatic skills, which facilitated more constructive functioning of the government in comparison to the combative style to his predecessor Matovič.
 At the same time, critics stress the lack of autonomy of Heger in relation to Matovič, who remained the chairman of OĽaNO.
+After the successful motion of no confidence ended Heger's cabinet, political scientists Dana Malová and Juraj Marušiak assessed his entire premiership as weak and largely nominal, citing his authority being undermined by Matovič, and Boris Kollár, Speaker of the National Council and leader of the coalition partner We Are Family.

-On the international stage, Heger has gained notability for his strong support for Ukraine in the 2022 Russian invasion of Ukraine, which manifested in several rounds of Slovak arms deliveries for Ukraine, support for Ukrainian membership in the European Union and a personal visit of Kyiv and surrounding areas devastated by the Russian army in April 2022 along with the European Commission President Ursula von der Leyen and EU's chief diplomat Josep Borrell.
-His government was ousted in a motion of no confidence on 15 December, while president Čaputová dismissed it on 16 December, and now serves as acting prime minister.
+On the international stage, Heger has gained notability for his strong support for Ukraine in the Russian invasion of Ukraine, which manifested in several rounds of Slovak arms deliveries for Ukraine, support for Ukrainian membership in the European Union and a personal visit of Kyiv and surrounding areas devastated by the Russian army in April 2022 along with the European Commission President Ursula von der Leyen and EU's chief diplomat Josep Borrell.
+His government was ousted in a motion of no confidence on 15 December.
+On 16 December President Čaputová formally dismissed Heger's government, per the Constitution of Slovakia, Heger continued to serve as prime minister until a successor was appointed.

-On 7 March 2023 Heger announced his departure from OĽaNO.
-He joined political party Democrats (previous Together – Civic Democracy).
-His former political colleague, Christian democrat of KÚ and an evangeliser Branislav Škripek commented that Heger's departure from conservative politics was regrettable.
+On 7 March 2023, Heger announced his departure from OĽaNO to take over the extra-parliamentary Blue Coalition party, subsequently rebranded as Democrats.

+On 7 May 2023, Heger announced his resignation as prime minister after several ministers had resigned a few days prior.